-10 For the GC, the sampling unit consists of a diaphragm pump which draws air through the chemical drying cartridge filled with $Mg(ClO_4)2$.
-Air is collected in 1 L glass flasks sealed with PTFE O-rings.
-Flasks are collected in pairs and pressurized to 2 bar absolute pressure.
-The filling step takes between 30 s and 1 min during which the plane covers a typical distance of 5 km.
+collected in pairs and pressurized to 2 bar absolute pressure.
+The filling step took between 30 s and 1 min, during which the plane covered a typical horizontal distance of 5 km.

-The entire set of measurements is shown in Fig. 3: starting from the airport of Toussus-le-Noble ($48^{\circ}45'N/2^{\circ}08'E/164m$ asl), during the flight to the Orléans forest area ($47^{\circ}50'N/2^{\circ}30'E/135m$ asl) where the plane starts a routine flight that consists of legs at the 10 pre-defined altitudes for the flask samples collection, and during flying back to the airport.
-During the flight above the Orléans forest, CO levels remain around 90 ppb (\pm 10 ppb) above 1000 m, while an increase at lower altitude is clearly measured up to 150 ppb at 100 m due to surface CO sources like traffic and heating.
+The entire set of measurements is shown in Fig. 3 starting from the airport of Toussus-le-Noble ($48^{\circ}45'^{\circ}$ N, $2^{\circ}08'^{\circ}$ E; 164 m a.s.l.), during the flight to the Orléans forest area ($47^{\circ}50'^{\circ}$ N, $2^{\circ}30'^{\circ}$ E; 135 m a.s.l.) where the plane starts a routine flight that consists of legs at the 10 pre-defined altitudes for the flask samples collection, and during the flight back to the airport.
+During the flight above the Orléans forest, CO concentrations remained at around 90 ppb (\pm 10 ppb) above 1000 m, while an increase at lower altitudes was clearly measured up to 150 ppb at 100 m due to surface CO sources like traffic and heating.

-It should be highlighted that the OF-CEAS instrument is robust enough to operate in the harsh environment of a small aircraft including during take-off and landing phases.
+It should be noted that the OF-CEAS instrument is robust enough to operate in the harsh environment of a small aircraft including during takeoff and landing phases.
 On the tarmac, CO rises up to 16 ppm due to airplane exhaust gases.

-- 20 This illustrates the wide sensitivity range of the measurements, of about 4 orders of magnitude.
-During the whole flight, the instrument ran un-attended.
-The only not automatized action by the operator required during the flight consisted in adjusting the flow in the sampling cell with a needle valve.
+This illustrates the wide sensitivity range of the measurements, of about 4 orders of magnitude.
+During the whole flight, the instrument ran unattended.
+The only not automatized action by the operator required during the flight consisted of adjusting the flow in the sampling cell with a needle valve.
 Given that this valve was placed at instrument inlet, the flow changed linearly with pressure, thus decreased with altitude.
-However for GC comparison, measurements were taken during constant altitude sections, allowing averaging on time scales largely exceeding the sample exchange time for flow around 50 sccm.
-Later, flow - 25 regulation has been automatized using a numerically controlled flux regulator.
-During the flight, the flow was slowly varying between 40 sccm and 70 sccm.
-OF-CEAS data are averaged for 5.5 s to be consistent with the largest value of the response time.
+However, for GC comparison, measurements were taken during constant altitude sections, allowing averaging on time scales largely exceeding the sample exchange time for flow around 50 sccm.
+Later, flow regulation was automatized using a numerically controlled flow regulator.
+During the flight, the flow was slowly varying between 40 and 70 sccm.
+OF-CEAS data were averaged for 5.5 s to be consistent with the largest value of the response time.
 It corresponds to a space resolution of 300 m according to the aircraft velocity.
-Due to the harsh environment in the plane, the standard deviation of the measurements is increased to typically 2 ppb (zoom in Fig. 3) while for ground-based measurements it is 0.6 ppb for 2 s averaging time (Fig. 2.c). - 30 As explained in the previous sections, for the comparison of GC and OF-CEAS measurements post data processing was performed to correct for the RGD non linearity and to bring both instruments on the same calibration scale.
-Additionally, OF-CEAS concentrations have to be expressed in dry air.
-The water mixing ratio was not monitored during the flight but was derived from a model allowing to compute the specific humidity q from meteorological data (analysis from the European
+Due to the harsh environment in the plane, the standard deviation of the measurements was increased to typically 2 ppb (zoom in Fig. 3), while for ground-based measurements it was 0.6 ppb for 2 s averaging time (Fig. 2c).